isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2015-01-01-post-biblioasia-jan-mar-2015.md

 [<b>Points of Departure: Charting Memories Through Collective Imaginations</b>](/vol-10/issue-4/jan-march-2015/points-of-departure)<br>“Points of Departure” is an exhibition that brings together the forgotten and unfamiliar in the hope of making the past less foreign.

 [<b>MusicSG:
-A Repository of Singapore’s Musical Heritage</b>](/vol-10/issue-4/jan-march-2015/musical)<br><i>Joy Loh</i> provides the low down on MusicSG, a digital archive set up by the National Library Board to digitize, archive and provide access to all forms of published music works in Singapore.
+A Repository of Singapore’s Musical Heritage</b>](/vol-10/issue-4/jan-march-2015/musical)<br><i>Joy Loh</i> provides the low down on MusicSG, a digital archive set up by the National Library Board to digitise, archive and provide access to all forms of published music works in Singapore.